zulip/zulip/help/change-organization-url.md

-We recommend using a [wildcard mention](/help/mention-a-user-or-group#mention-everyone-on-a-channel) in an announcement stream to notify users that they need to update their clients.
+We recommend using a [wildcard mention](/help/mention-a-user-or-group#mention-everyone-on-a-channel) in an announcement channel to notify users that they need to update their clients.

 ## Change your Zulip Cloud subdomain